JuliaData/DataFrames.jl/docs/src/man/missing.md

 │ 1   │ 4     │ 2      │ d       │
 │ 2   │ 5     │ 1      │ e       │
 ```
-By default dropmissing keep the `Union{Type,Missing}` type.
-To remove the Missing part, set the `disallowmissing` option to true (it should become the default in the future).
+By default the `dropmissing` and `dropmissing!` functions keep the `Union{Type,Missing}` element type in columns selected for row removal.
+To remove the `Missing` part, if present, set the `disallowmissing` option to `true` (it will become the default behavior in the future).

 ```jldoctest missings
 julia> dropmissing(df, disallowmissing=true)